 Practicing inclusivity also means increasing awareness of conscious and unconscious biases, addressing processes and activities that unintentionally exclude participants, and providing avenues for employees to voice concerns and request support.

-Why is DEI important in the workplace?
+Why DEI matters in the workplace

 Intentional efforts to prioritize DEI in your company can have enormous benefits, like attracting top talent, improving employee retention, sparking innovation, increasing profitability, and improving the company’s reputation.